adamhatton/john-breedon-bass-tuition-pp4/README.md

 #### Homepage Prices

 - Below the home page cards is the prices section with a simple 'Prices' title
-- There are two cards in this section showing the prices for tutoring service
+- There are two cards in this section showing the prices for tutoring services
 - The information is simple and clean so it is immediately clear to the user what the cost of the service is
 - There are buttons which link to the relevant actions to encourage users to either book a lesson or contact the tutor
 - The cards use bootstrap classes and are therefore responsive on different screen sizes